alphanodes/additionals/docs/manual.rst

 The following menu items are currently implemented if a plugin is installed, that supports this additionals-function:

-* FontAwesome icons
+* FontAwesome Icons
-* Redmine macros (for more information see: Macros)
+* Redmine Macros (for more information see: Macros)
-* Redmine guide
+* Redmine Guide
-* Redmine changelog
+* Redmine Changelog
 * Redmine Security Advisories
 * Redmine Upgrade